-This appendix provides the responses to the consultation queries which related to Southern Water's Hampshire Water Transfer and Water Recycling Project, which has linkages with our supply network.
+This appendix provides the responses to the draft Water Resources Management Plan consultation queries which related to Southern Water's Hampshire Water Transfer and Water Recycling Project, which has linkages with our supply network.

-We have worked with Southern Water to provide this single document to catalogue responses to the consultation questions raised by our customers and stakeholders and Southern Water's.
-The appendix is a copy of the Annex which features in Southern Water's Statement of Response.
+For our revised draft Water Resources Management Plan we worked with Southern Water to provide this single document to catalogue responses to the consultation questions raised by our customers and stakeholders and Southern Water's.
+The appendix is a copy of the Annex which featured in Southern Water's Statement of Response.
 This document also includes responses to queries linked to the Havant Thicket Reservoir which is currently under construction.